neryus/email-developer-handbook/README.md

 #### Outlook 2013 additional bullet point

 Unordered list in Outlook 2013 shows additional bullet point, no problem in all other email clients.
 To fix this add block element with non-breaking space, it can be `div` or `span`.
-This appear only if list is last editable element in table cell.
+Basically, the bullet points can't be the last piece in the table.

 ```html
 <ul>